CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 news stream.
 This will be accomplished using XING's REST API, which makes it possible to add posts to a user's news stream.

-.. _Generate Operation and Activity bundles:
+.. _Generate Operation and Activity modules:

-1. Generate Operation and Activity bundles
+1. Generate Operation and Activity modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step here is again to create bundles for the Activity and Operation.
+The first step here is again to create modules for the Activity and Operation.
 Remember that every Activity must have at least one Operation.
 In this
 case, since only one Operation is needed, the Activity is equal to the Operation.
 This is important to know in advance, as it's critical to proper functioning
 and it's also part of the information requested by the module generator.

-Since Activity and Operation bundles are linked, it's generally recommended
+Since Activity and Operation modules are linked, it's generally recommended
-that you create the Operation bundle first and the Activity bundle later.
+that you create the Operation module first and the Activity module later.
 Use the CampaignChain module generator as before, and be aware that you
 will be asked for additional information for Activity and Operation modules,
 as shown below: